Guru-RF/SVXSpot/README.md

 It appears that the Raspberry Pi freezes after resizing the file system.
 Currently, after the initial boot, wait for 10 minutes, disconnect the power, and then restart.
 We suspect this issue is a bug and anticipate it will likely be resolved in a future release of pi-shrink.

-To complete the final configuration step, SSH is required.
+To complete the final configuration step, SSH is perfered but you can also connect via the dashboard by browsing to your hotspots ip (http://<hotspot-ip>).
 For Linux/Mac, SSH is installed by default.
 Open a terminal and type ssh username@ip.
 However, for Windows, you'll need an additional application, such as Putty.

 [Youtube how to install putty on Windows 11](https://www.youtube.com/watch?v=ljL4Wvv8XwI)